 With the uncertain future of employment and with political pressure on social welfare spending, there is renewed interest in the concept of a basic (or guaranteed) income.
 This is a form of social security in which individuals receive a regular, often unconditional payment from either government or a public institution.

 This working paper examines the purpose and intent of key basic income proposals and trials in Australia and overseas.
 It then proposes a nine-dimension framework, expanded from the framework of De Wispelaere and Stirton (2004), for assessing basic income policies, especially their capacity to underpin economic security.

-Dina Bowman, Shelley Mallett and Dairmuid Cooney-O’Donoghue 2017, Basic income: trade-offs and bottom lines (PDF, 471 KB)
+Dina Bowman, Shelley Mallett and Diarmuid Cooney-O’Donoghue 2017, Basic income: trade-offs and bottom lines (PDF, 471 KB)

 Financial wellbeing has become a popular concept in the fields of social policy, service delivery and personal financial products.
 This new working paper traces its development.
 The authors argue that financial wellbeing should take account not only of a person’s money management skills and access to products but also the external factors such as labour market trends, job security and income levels that constrain real choices and opportunities.

-Dina Bowman, Marcus Banks, Geraldine Fela, Roslyn Russell and Ashton de Silva, Understanding financial wellbeing in times of insecurity (PDF, 340 KB)
+Dina Bowman, Marcus Banks, Geraldine Fela, Roslyn Russell and Ashton de Silva 2017, Understanding financial wellbeing in times of insecurity (PDF, 340 KB)